Weihang1996/moq-transport-WH-Ding/draft-ietf-moq-transport.md

    End of Track.
 8. The same Object is received more than once with different Payload or other immutable properties.
-9. An Object is received with a different Forwarding Preference than previously observed from the same Track.

 The above list of conditions is not considered exhaustive.